tableau/extensions-api/docs/trex_release-notes.md

 * The `selectMarksByValueAsync` method now supports combined selection criteria types (bug fixed).

-* The following are all improvements to the `getSummaryData` method:
+* The following are all improvements to the [`getSummaryDataAsync`](https://tableau.github.io/extensions-api/docs/interfaces/worksheet.html#getsummarydataasync){:target="_blank"} method:

-  * `getSummaryData` now has a smaller and faster payload.
+  * `getSummaryDataAsync` now has a smaller and faster payload.

-  * `maxRows` can be applied to `getSummaryData` to restrict the number of rows fetched.
+  * `maxRows` can be applied to `getSummaryDataAsync` to restrict the number of rows fetched.

-  * `columnsToIncludeById` can be applied to `getSummaryData` to restrict the columns fetched.
+  * `columnsToIncludeById` can be applied to `getSummaryDataAsync` to restrict the columns fetched.

   * `includeDataValuesOnly` or `includeFormattedValuesOnly` can be applied to `getSummaryData` to restrict the amount of information returned to what you really need.

-  * The `getSummaryColumnsInfoAsync` method is a new in this release.
-It returns the column information for each column that will be returned in `getSummaryData`.
+  * The `getSummaryColumnsInfoAsync` method is new in this release.
+It returns the column information for each column that will be returned in `getSummaryDataAsync`.

 * The column information now includes the `fieldId` as well as the field name.